Children and Teenagers

 When living with dementia, children and teens may feel many of these emotions within each day: Sadness, curiosity, confusion, frustration, guilty, resentful, afraid, jealous, worried, embarrassed, and overall anxiety.

 Without a doubt, children and teens need information to be broken down, as well as guidance in how to deal with their complex emotions and how to navigate an ever-changing relationship with their loved one.
-YES! can provide such support for children and teenagers.
-Family meetings with our Child Life Specialist can be arranged.
-Ultimately, YES!
-Children and Teenager support group will launch.
+YES! is equipped to provide such support for children and teenagers.
+One option to help in talking to children is to arrange a family meeting with our Child Life Specialist.
+Contact YES! to inquire about this resource.